EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT: Methods

 \section{Methods}

-The data in EduceLab-Scrolls is built on two forms of imaging.
+The data in EduceLab-Scrolls is derived from two forms of imaging.
 Volumetric X-ray CT is used to image all objects: both intact scrolls, and detached scroll fragments.
-For scroll fragments with exposed text, spectral imaging is also used to capture the presence of ink.
-To create a labeled dataset, a geometric software pipeline aligns the two image modalities.
+For scroll fragments with exposed text, spectral imaging is also used to capture the presence of ink on the surface.
+To create a labeled dataset, a geometric software pipeline segments the surface in CT and then aligns the two image modalities.
 Ink detection models can then be trained to learn the ink presence in the X-ray CT images.
 Finally, the trained models are applied to hidden, subsurface layers in order to reveal previously unseen ink.
-The following section presently describes the X-ray CT and spectral image acquisition.
-Details of the remainder of the pipeline will be added soon.
+The following section describes these steps in higher detail.
+For further clarification, we refer the reader directly to the Volume Cartographer and ink-ID implementations, available on GitHub.